 During six years of Labor Government, power prices doubled and went up each and every year.

-We understand Australian families are struggling with the cost of living and rising power prices are impacting their household budgets.
+We understand Australian families are struggling with the cost of living and rising power prices have a big impact on their household budgets.

-Small businesses, the backbone of our economy, are also struggling with rising power prices, preventing them from being able to employ more people and take advantage of new opportunities.
+Small businesses, the backbone of our economy, are also struggling with rising power prices.
+This prevents them from being able to employ more people and take advantage of new opportunities.

-We are also taking decisive action to help families and businesses with their electricity bills right now by requiring power companies to provide better deals, securing priority gas supply for Australia, and putting downward pressure on network costs (which are passed on to customers) by stopping the energy networks from gaming the system.
+This builds on previous measures to lower energy costs, including: requiring power companies to provide better deals; securing priority gas supply for Australia; and putting downward pressure on network costs (which are passed on to customers) by stopping the energy networks from gaming the system.

 Bill Shorten wants to replicate South Australian Labor’s 50% renewable target on a national level, which will mean higher electricity prices and greater unreliability.
 This is like a tax on electricity.

-Under Labor’s emissions intensity scheme, households will pay more on their power bills compared to the Coalition.
+Under Labor’s emissions intensity scheme, households will pay more on their power bills.

 MORE GAS SUPPLIES

-The Morrison Government is securing more gas for Australians, through the Australian Domestic Gas Security Mechanism.
-That is, we are giving Australians priority access to gas before it is exported.
+The Government is securing more gas for Australians, through the Australian Domestic Gas Security Mechanism.
+This gives Australians priority access to gas before it is exported.

 We have secured agreement from gas producers to cover projected shortfalls (of up to 107 petajoules) over the next two years.